Managing heritage/ museum and community based projects

 ·Deliver meaningful projects that meet Local Area Agreements, Generic Social and Learning Outcomes and other local, regional and project based targets.

 Impact!
-WWI and Head Injuries: Clients from Headway Cambridgeshire have commissioned me to assist in developing, fundraising and delivering the project including managing the community interpretation of the research.
+Brain Injuries and World War I: Clients from Headway Cambridgeshire have commissioned me to assist in developing, fundraising and delivering the project including managing the community interpretation of the research.

 As a volunteer project manager for the Friends of my local library to create a three year project and changing exhibition about World War I in our local area.